 - The business has generated a minimum annual gross revenue of £500,000 in the last full year covered by its accounts, with at least £100,000 from exporting overseas.

 Absences from the UK

 Applicants must not have spent more than 180 days outside the UK in any rolling 12 month period during the 3 years prior to the date of application.

 Applicants must have sufficient knowledge of the English language and Life in the UK.

 The experienced Immigration team at Healys Solicitors will prepare and submit your Innovator visa application (and those of your dependants) from the UK.

 We will ensure that all supporting documents are carefully drafted to ensure compliance with UK Immigration Rules and specifically assist your bank and/or third-party funders to produce financial documents that also comply with the rules.

 We’ll advise you on the best type of application for your situation and give you the insight you need to make informed decisions along the way.
 We aim to not only make the process as smooth as possible but to enhance it and improve the chances of your permanent residence application being successful.

-We’re a law firm that understands its customers and treats every individual case as something new.
-We focus on building relationships with our clients to ensure that we can provide them with the best legal representation and advice that we possibly can.
-With several decades of experience across different aspects of law, including immigration, we believe that we’re in a unique position to offer our clients the best advice available on managing and processing UK visa applications.
+We are a law firm that understands its customers and treats every individual case as something new.
+We focus on building relationships with our clients to ensure that we can provide them with the best legal representation and advice possible.
+With several decades of experience across different aspects of law, including immigration, we believe that we are in a unique position to offer our clients the best advice available on managing and processing UK visa applications.